mantidproject/mantid/docs/source/release/v3.14.0/indirect_inelastic.rst

   Plot Current Preview.
 - The sample logs are now copied over properly for the result workspace in the ResNorm tab.
 - Sqw files can now be loaded as Vanadium in the ResNorm interface.
+- In the Quasi interface, fit.
+3 and diff.
+3 are now stored in the fit workspaces.
+The probabilities for 3 peaks is now available in the probability workspace.

 Bugfixes
 ########